Enhancing Body Awareness: 5 Ways to Nurture Your Neck In Your Yoga Practice

 Salamba Sirsasana (Headstand) and Salamba Sarvangasana (Shoulderstand) have long been referred to as the “king and queen” of the asanas.
 However, in recent years, their regal status has been called into question.
 Many yoga teachers and practitioners have begun to doubt the safety of practicing these poses that place so much weight on the cervical spine.

 There’s no law that says to be a good yogi/yogini, you absolutely must practice Headstand and Shoulderstand.
-In fact, if you have a pre-existing neck injury or disk herniation, osteoporosis, osteopenia, hypertension, glaucoma, detached-retina, pregnancy, menstruation, or heart condition, it would be wise to avoid these poses altogether.
+In fact, if you have a pre-existing neck injury or a disk herniation, osteoporosis, osteopenia, hypertension, glaucoma, detached retina, pregnancy, menstruation, or a heart condition, it would be wise to avoid these poses altogether.

 However, if you suffer from none of these contraindications and you’d like to attempt these poses, approach them with patience, caution, and curiosity.
 Ask yourself why you wish to practice these poses.
 Mindfully weigh the risks against the rewards.

 If you decide that attempting them is right for you, seek the guidance of an experienced yoga teacher.
 These poses are best-taught one-on-one.
 Your teacher can gauge whether you have developed sufficient strength to attempt them.
 If so, s/he will guide you step-by-step through each pose so you can work up to them gradually and safely.

 Your teacher can also offer helpful modifications, such as practicing Headstand with blocks or Shoulderstand with a stack of blankets under the shoulders and back.
 Each of these modifications will lighten the load on your neck and reduce the likelihood of injury.

 Learning to practice yoga without creating neck pain is not just better for your body.
 It also enables you to learn the deeper lessons of yoga: mindfulness, awareness, and the practice of ahimsa (nonviolence) toward yourself.